MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 7: Combined line and bar charts showing the five highest stillbirth and neonatal mortality rates by cause of death, between 2017 and 2022.
+Description of Figure 8: Combined line and bar charts showing the five highest stillbirth and neonatal mortality rates by cause of death, between 2019 and 2023.
 Cause of death is shown by CODAC level 1 category for stillbirths and levels 1 and 2 for neonatal deaths.
 Stillbirths are shown as rates per 1,000 total births.
 Neonatal deaths are shown as rates per 1,000 live births.
-Terminations of pregnancy and births at less than 24 completed weeks’ gestational age are excluded.
+Births at less than 24 completed weeks’ gestational age and terminations of pregnancy are excluded.

 6.5.
 Post-mortem examination